HackIllinois/api/documentation/docs/reference/services/Event.md

 POST /event/checkin/
 ----------------------------

-Used for attendees to check in to various events.
-Like `/event/staff/checkin`, but doesn't require staff verification.
+Used for attendees to check into various events.
+Like `/event/staff/checkin/`, but doesn't require staff verification.

-Request should include a event code (`code`).
+Request should include an event code (`code`).

 Returns a status, the user's new points, and the user's total points.